Child Pornography in Las Vegas

 Possession of a visual presentation depicting sexual conduct of a minor less than 16 years of age, depicting them as the subject of a sexual portrayal or engaging in, or simulating, assisting others to engage in or simulate sexual conduct will lead to a category B felony for the first offense.
 A second offense will lead to a category A conviction and potential life imprisonment with the possibility of parole.

 Beyond our Internet age, texting of intimate images—sometimes called “sexting”—a between minors has become a complex legal issue.
 In order to ensure that young people are not affected by poor decisions that may be part of their nature and growth as young adults, you may want to seek out the best legal advice.
 A young man forced to register as a sex offender at a young age because of a poorly-considered text message will carry the weight of that indiscretion with him for the rest of his life.
 You need top of the line legal representation.
-You need a Las Vegas Child Pornography Lawyer.
+You need a Las Vegas Criminal Lawyer.

 Click if you want to learn about What Constitutes the crime of Child Abuse?
 And hire a Las Vegas Child Abuse Defense Lawyer.